 Current SIG chairs are:

-- Vice-Chair: Abdelhalim Benachenhou – Université Abdelhamid Ibn Badis of Mostaganem
+- Chair: Abdelhalim Benachenhou – Université Abdelhamid Ibn Badis of Mostaganem

 e-Engineering is a concept that results from the concatenation of two previous ideas: e-learning and remote laboratories.